 Le Pouce, in the shape of a giant thumb, is the latest addition to Qatar’s extensive public art collection, which aims to connect audiences living in and visiting Qatar with inspiring works of art through unexpected interactions in daily life.
 Within the Souq, the exact location of the piece is in the courtyard, next to the police station.
 At night, the highly polished bronze patina of the sculpture complements the glow of street lighting in Souq Waqif, while the work is visible from numerous angles during the day.

-Whatever you need Souq Waqif is there to meet them, so make your weekend memorable, relaxing, and refuel your spirit by visiting one of Doha’s premier, authentic attractions.
+Whatever you need Souq Waqif is there to meet them, so make your weekend memorable, and relaxing, and refuel your spirit by visiting one of Doha’s premier, authentic attractions.

 There are multiple advertising possibilities with the ILQ network, drop us an e-mail at [email protected] for inquiries!